mlswg/mls-architecture/draft-ietf-mls-architecture.md

 of changes that have been made to the group), and whether the message is an application message, a proposal, or a commit.

-Even though some of this metadata information does not consist of secret payloads, in correlation with other data a network observer might be able to reconstruct sensitive information.
+Even though some of this metadata information does not consist of sensitive information, in correlation with other data a network observer might be able to reconstruct sensitive information.
 Using a secure channel to transfer this information will prevent a network attacker from accessing this MLS protocol metadata if it cannot compromise the secure channel.